Technical Library

 Subscribe to our white papers to get the industries latest news.

-Following the successful completion of the extraction studies on the container closure systems, the development team must now start the process of developing and validating analytical methods for the detection of leachables in the finished drug product.
-Regardless of the type of drug product, the development team needs to consider the following:
+Following the completion of the extraction studies on the container closure system, the development team must begin the evaluation of leachables in the final drug product.
+Ideally, the leachables study should be performed as part of the self-life stability study on three separate production lots.
+When designing the leachables study, the development team needs to consider including a control.

 Read More